 Clearly, there are many benefits to taking magnesium, especially if you have a deficiency in this important mineral.
 But are there any downsides to taking magnesium or magnesium glycinate, specifically?

-Maagnesium glycinate has the fewest side effects and doesn't cause digestive upset when taken in a higher dose.* It's thought to be a good choice for individuals with gastrointestinal issues over other magnesium supplements.*
+Magnesium glycinate has the fewest side effects16 and doesn't cause digestive upset when taken in a higher dose.
+It's thought to be a good choice for individuals with gastrointestinal issues17 over other magnesium supplements.

 Magnesium glycinate vs. magnesium citrate